graham55/classic-yourls/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.4.2 =
+* Version 2.4.2 adds comprehensive documentation and excerpt shortcode controls.
+Recommended for all users.

+= 2.4.1 =
+* Version 2.4.1 is the first stable release with complete shortcode functionality.
+Recommended for all users.

+= 2.4.0 =
+* Version 2.4.0 represents a major rebranding and modernization.
+Recommended for all users.

 = 2.1.4 =
 * Version 2.1.3 is a bugfix update that is recommended for all users.